 Want to be looked after to within an inch of your life?
 Well, this is the restaurant you come to.
 Properly old-school French, Otto's has carved out a niche for itself because of a serious bit of kit called the duck press.
 This dish sees the breast sliced, then the rest of the duck (bar the legs) pressed in the special screw press giving a juice to which Cognac and duck liver are added before it's poured over the rare slices which finish cooking in the sauce.
 Both very rich and very pricey (£140 for - as they put it - one duck, two people, three courses) but, by all accounts, like nothing else in town.

 6 Southwark Street, London SE1 1TQ

 London has some top spots for pasta already, but nothing quite like Padella.
 Set up by the people behind the very successful Trullo in Islington, this keeps things simple.
-No reservations, a short list of dishes and some of the very best pasta in London which also happen to be the best value dishes in town.
+Previously no reservations, you can now book to try a short list of dishes and some of the very best pasta in London which also happen to be the best value dishes in town.
 We can't keep away from the place, to be honest, and their pappardelle with 8 hour Dexter beef shin ragu may well be our top pasta dish ever.

 52 Wilton Way, London E8 1BG